MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-third-party-installer.md

 ![Cloudhouse logo](images/cloudhouse-container-logo_30.png)

 Cloudhouse provides an Auto Packager for packaging line of business applications into [Compatibility Containers](https://docs.cloudhouse.com/37613-overview/266723-compatibility-containers-for-applications) on the operating systems that the apps runs on today (For example: Windows XP), and then [prepare it for conversion](https://docs.cloudhouse.com/37613-overview/266725-compatibility-containers-for-desktop-bridge?from_search=17883905) to UWP.
-The Container is then converted to the new Windows app package format by integrating it with Microsoft’s Desktop App Converter tool.

 The Auto Packager uses install / capture and runtime analysis to create a Container for the application which includes the application’s files, registry, runtimes, dependencies, and the compatibility and redirection engine required to enable the application to run on Windows 10.
 The Container provides isolation for the application and its runtimes, so that that they do not affect or conflict with other applications running on the user’s device.